 Naturally, these skin conditions can affect people in different ways and at different times.
 With both diseases, sufferers can experience times where they have no symptoms at all, but certain triggers can cause flare-ups.
 In some people, these are mild bouts of eczema or psoriasis, but others can suffer from severe episodes, which can greatly affect their quality of life, causing low self-esteem and even depression.

 Whilst neither of these conditions is curable, there is a wide range of treatments available from your doctor or pharmacy.

 In most cases of psoriasis, vitamin D or corticosteroid creams, gels and ointments are applied to the affected areas to reduce the inflammation and irritation.
 If this isn’t effective, patients can undergo phototherapy, where the skin is treated with ultraviolet light.
 Whereas in more extreme cases, oral and injected medications can be administered periodically.

 With eczema, the main treatments are a broad range of emollient moisturisers that are applied directly onto the affected area.
 These provide a protective layer which helps to reduce water loss through the skin.
-Other treatments include topical corticosteroids in the form of ointments, gels and creams, which can be used to reduce the inflammation and soreness.
+Other treatments include topical corticosteroids in the form of ointments, gels and creams, which can be used to reduce inflammation and soreness.